Barack Obama Fast Facts

 2006 - Wins a Grammy for Best Spoken Word Album for his reading of "Dreams From My Father."

-August 20-September 3, 2006 - Tours five African countries, including a visit to Nyangoma-Kogelo, Kenya, his late father's hometown.
+August 20-September 3, 2006 - Tours five African countries and visits Nyangoma-Kogelo, his father's hometown in Kenya.

 January 16, 2007 - Files papers with the FEC to form a presidential exploratory committee.